Atrix256/SampleZoo/src/samples/_1d/irrational_numbers/irrational_numbers.md

 0, 2/4, 0, 2/4, 0, 2/4, 0, 2/4, 0, 2/4, 0, 2/4, 0, 2/4, 0, 2/4

-That repeats every 2 samples!
+That repeats every 2 samples, not every 4!

-If you reduce the fraction 2/4 you get 1/2, which explains why we saw it repeating every 2 samples.
+If you reduce the fraction 2/4 you get 1/2, which may help explain why we saw it repeating every 2 samples.

 So, the rule is, if you have a reduced fraction, the denominator is what determines how long it takes for the sequence to repeat.